Projective geometry: Whitehead's axioms

 three axioms either have at most one line, or are projective spaces of some dimension over a division ring, or are non-Desarguesian planes.

 Additional axioms

 One can add further axioms restricting the dimension or the coordinate ring.
-For example, Coxeter's Projective Geometry, references Veblen in the three axioms above, together with a further 5 axioms that make the dimension 3 and the coordinate ring a commutative field of characteristic not 2.
+For example, Coxeter's Projective Geometry references Veblen and Young in the three axioms above, together with a further 5 axioms that make the dimension 3 and the coordinate ring a commutative field of characteristic not 2.

 Axioms using a ternary relation

 One can pursue axiomatization by postulating a ternary relation, [ABC] to denote when three points (not all necessarily distinct) are collinear.
 An axiomatization may be written down in terms of this relation as well: